verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] I'll adore you, as a drowned person does the sea.
 - [ ] How do we tell the sea that we are drowning on land?
 - [ ] You go your way.
 I'll go your way too. - Leonard Cohen, book of longings.
+- [ ] You are still my most favourite, most painful story to tell.